adnptrpw/os212/links.md

 ## Week 02

 1. [(Video) C Programming Tutorial For Beginners](https://www.youtube.com/watch?v=KJgsSFOSQv0)<br>
 This YouTube video tutorial helps me learn C programming language from zero.
-The instructor explain it really well, so I think finishing this video tutorial can make you familiar enough with C programming language
+The instructor explain it really well, so I think finishing this video tutorial can make you familiar enough with C programming language.